google/fonts/cc-by-sa/knowledge/glossary/terms/width_axis/content.md

 }
 ```

-Here, our text will be quite narrow—50% is what the type designer has decided is half of the regular (100%) width—and the `strong` text will be almost twice the width of the regular.
+Here, our text will be quite narrow—the type designer has set 50% as half of the regular (100%) width—and the `strong` text will be almost twice the width of the regular.
 Width values are always above 0, with 100% being the regular width.